atakanbodur/LogFiltering-MongoDB-Vert.x/README.md

 After that, I send the `categories` to the `createFacetQuery()` function inside the `GenericHandler.java`.
 Again, this will return a pipeline that will make it possible for me to process multiple aggregation pipelines.

 ## Routing Handlers
-I didn't created a `Router` class as per request from my supervisor, I handled all of the routing inside the `MainVerticle.java`.
-First I create a `Router` object and initilaize the routes:
+I didn't create a `Router` class as per request from my supervisor, I handled all of the routing inside the `MainVerticle.java`.
+First I create a `Router` object and initialize the routes:

         Router router = Router.router(vertx);
         router.get("/api/logs").handler(genericHandler::readAll);
         router.get("/api/logs/company/:company").handler(genericHandler::readByCompany);
         router.get("/api/logs/detail").handler(detailSearchHandler::read);
 	    router.get("/api/logs/summary").handler(summaryHandler::read);